 Pop of Color

 Who said a black eyeshadow look has to be, well, black?
-For a colorful take on black eyeshadow, pick a bright, pigmented hue to pair it with (like this on-trend bright orange shade) and create a color-block moment.
+For a colorful take on black eyeshadow, pick a bright, pigmented hue to pair it with (like an on-trend bright orange shade) and create a color-block moment.
 Apply the color first (since it’s lighter), then carefully sweep on the black eyeshadow into a cat-eye without blending.
 The contrast between two starkly different hues is perfection (and a good red lip doesn’t hurt either).

 Inside the Lines